SafeHome.org may receive compensation from some providers listed on this page. Learn More

 That premium experience, however, comes at a premium price, and today, we’ll discuss exactly how much a Vivint system costs.
 But first, here’s a quick background on Vivint and how it’s paving the way for the future of home security.

 Vivint has been around since 1999.
 But in 2011 Vivint began to innovate smart home security systems.
 Their equipment is modern and well-designed.
 In fact, Vivint just launched a fresh lineup of cameras that includes the new and improved Vivint Outdoor Camera Pro and Video Doorbell Pro, the new Indoor Camera Pro, and an outdoor camera accessory called the Spotlight Pro.

-Vivint also continues to offer every smart home feature and integration you could imagine, and you can control everything using their award-winning Vivint Smart Hub panel and Vivint mobile app.2
+Vivint also continues to offer every smart home feature and integration you could imagine.
+This includes smart lighting and temperature control, smart security sensors, and smart door locks.
+And you can control everything using their award-winning Vivint Smart Hub panel and Vivint mobile app.2

 Given its features, it’s not shocking to see Vivint’s premium pricing on packages and plans.
 For some, that’s not a big issue, especially since the benefits certainly outweigh the costs.
 But because of its higher pricing, it’s not for everybody.
 So you need to have an understanding of what exactly you’re getting.
 In this guide, we’ll share with you all about Vivint’s equipment packages, monthly plans, and how much it all costs.
 We’ll also touch on the drawbacks of Vivint, as we want you to walk away fully informed.

 Learn more about Travis and our methodology →

 Since we wanted to find out what actual Vivint customers were saying, we collected ratings from 38 Vivint customers throughout the first quarter of 2022 via an online survey.
 The majority rated Vivint “five stars” in most categories.
 One-star ratings from a few unhappy campers did drag the averages down.